 This Chocolate Chip Granola Bar recipe is as low in added sugar as I could make it while still delivering on flavor.
 Plus, the bars can be stored in the fridge for weeks.

-You also don’t need to worry about the bars losing their shape at room temperature, so they can be a great after-school snack or preschool snack.
+These are a great after-school snack or preschool snack.
 And you can also serve them as part of a healthy breakfast for kids, a toddler lunch idea, or a lunchbox idea for kids in elementary school.

 Ingredients You Need